OlgaJ1989/bookworm-paradise/README.md

     * Result:
         * All links are working and all of them open in separate / new tabs.

-* Check that the links included in the 'Gallery' and 'Menu' cards in the Home page work and redirect correctly to the 'Gallery' and 'Menu' pages.
+* Check validation of 'Contact Us' form.
     * Test:
-        1. Open the website in a browser.
-        1. Scroll down the Home page to the cards section.
-        1. Click on the 'View Menu' button in the 'Menu' card to make sure that the link works and redirects to the 'Menu' page.
-        1. Then click on the 'View Gallery' button in the 'Gallery' card to make sure that the link works and redirects to the 'Gallery' page.
+        1. Open the website in a browser and navigate to the 'Contact Us' page.
+        1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty.
     * Result:
-        * All links are working and all of them redirect to correct pages.
+        * The form cannot be submitted until each of the input fields has been filled in correctly so the validation is working.

-* Check validation of the reservation form.
+* Check validation of 'Review' form.
     * Test:
-        1. Open the website in a browser and navigate to the 'Reserve a table' page.
+        1. Open the website in a browser and navigate to a book's review section.
         1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty.
     * Result:
         * The form cannot be submitted until each of the input fields has been filled in correctly so the validation is working.

-* Check that jumping between 'Soups', 'Mains' and 'Desserts' tabs on the 'Menu' page is flawless and that each tab displays correct item information.
-    * Test:
-        1. Open the website in a browser.
-        1. Go to 'Menu' tab.
-        1. Click on 'Soups', 'Mains' and 'Desserts' in turn and check that there is no delay and the information within each tab is correct.
-    * Result:
-        1. The page and its tabs display flawlessly as expected.

-* Check that the photos in the 'Gallery' page display correctly.
-    * Test:
-        1. Open the website in a browser.
-        1. Go to 'Gallery' tab.
-        1. Make sure the photos display (links are working), they are in alignment and displayed in the same sizes.
-    * Result:
-        1. The page and it's images display flawlessly as expected.

-* Check that when the email address is clicked on the 'Contact' page, it opens up the user's mailing app with a new message.
-    * Test:
-        1. Open the website in a browser.
-        1. Go to 'Contact' tab.
-        1. Click on the actual email address.
-        1. A click should open a new email in one's mailing app.
-    * Result:
-        1. Upon clicking on the email address, a mailing app was opened (in my case Outlook).
-This works as expected.

-* Check that when the phone number is clicked on the 'Contact' page, it opens up the user's phone app.
-    * Test:
-        1. Open the website in a browser.
-        1. Go to 'Contact' tab.
-        1. Click on the actual phone number.
-        1. A click should open a window or app allowing the user to make a call.
-    * Result:
-        1. Upon clicking on the phone number, a phone app was opened (in my case Skype).
-This works as expected.

 * Check validation of the Register form.
     * Test:
         1. Open the website in a browser and make sure you are logged out.
         1. Click 'Register'.
-        1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty (apart from email field as it is optional).
+        1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty.
     * Result:
         * The form cannot be submitted and account created until each of the input fields has been filled in correctly so the validation is working.